isOsman/HomeAdmin/README.md

 # HomeAdmin
- A console program that records who, what, and when did.
+Is my first  console program that records who, what, and when did.